qishuoyin/Optimal_Sampling/README.md

 devtools::install_github("qishuoyin/Optimal_Sampling")
 ```

-## Methodology

-The two-stage sample split methodology implemented is built on sample splitting and multiple hypothesis testing:

-- **Stage 1** (Planning): Use a split of the matched data to identify promising outcomes (selection or rank).
-- **Stage 2** (Testing): Use the remaining data to evaluate the treatment effects.

-The sample split fraction can be the solution of the optimal fraction by the simulations on the semi-synthetic plasmode datasets or adapted from the empirical recommended ones.

-### Two Main Test Types:

-- `Optimal Sample Split Selection Test`: Controls family-wise error rate (FWER).
-- `Optimal Sample Split Rank Test`: Controls false discovery rate (FDR).

-## Main Contents in the Repository
+## Main Contents

-This repository contains two parts - the functions in the package to test for the treatment effect, and the experiments to conduct the simulations and application.
+This repository contains two parts: the functions in the package for testing the treatment effect, and the experiments for conducting simulations and applications.
 The core functions that build up the treatment effect test package are:

 ### Core Functions